maurelio79/fm/README.md

 </pre>

 <h3>substrF function - find & replace string or more strings in file</h3>
-String to find and string to replace need to be passed as python dictionary.
+String to find and string to replace need to be passed as python <a href="http://docs.python.org/3/tutorial/datastructures.html#dictionaries">dictionary</a>.
 <pre>
 dic = {",":"-","com":"org"}
 fm.substrF("file.txt", dic)